babashka/babashka/README.md

 ... | bb [--raw] [--println] '<Clojure form>'
 ```

 There is one special variable, `*in*`, which is the input read from stdin.
 The
-input is read as EDN by default, unless the `-i` flag is provided.
+input is read as EDN by default, unless the `-i` flag is provided, then the
+input is read as a string split by newlines into a vector..
 The output is
-printed as EDN by default, unless the `-o` flag is provided.
-To combine `-i` and
+printed as EDN by default, unless the `-o` flag is provided, then the output is
-`-o` you can use `-io`.
+printed using `println`.
+To combine `-i` and `-o` you can use `-io`.

 The current version can be printed with `bb --version`.